If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Cider vinegar is the safest additive you can add to sugar syrup to keep it from fermenting.
 A rate of 10 ml per 2 liters of sugar syrup is recommended.
 Thyme essential oil has an anti-fermentation effect in sugar syrup.
 Should you be administering thyme essential oil in sugar syrup, be sure to take that fact into consideration.

 How to Get Essential Oils for Honeybees

 Essential oils for honeybees can be bought in proprietary preparations such as sugar patties and ready-made strips.
-These have the advantage of being ready to use and have the essential oils in the right concentration.
+These have the advantage of being ready to use and having the essential oils in the right concentration.
 They may however not be composed of the unique mix of essential oils that would appeal to you.
-Food grade essential oils can be bought from various suppliers.
-They are suitable for beekeeping unlike aromatherapy essential oils.
-If you buy your own food grade essential oils, you can make your unique mixtures of essential oil preparations for honeybees.
+Food-grade essential oils can be bought from various suppliers.
+They are suitable for beekeeping, unlike aromatherapy essential oils.
+If you buy your own food-grade essential oils, you can make your unique mixtures of essential oil preparations for honeybees.

 The advantage of making your own mix of essential oils preparation for your honeybees is that you have greater control over the ingredients.
 You are able to choose what to put in your essential oils cocktail and in what proportions!

 Many beekeepers that use essential oils in their beekeeping practice thus end up using homemade mixtures of essential oils as appropriate to the desired outcome.
 You may also alternate between commercially prepared essential oil products and your own homemade ones.